swiss-ai-center/documentation/docs/how-to-guides/how-to-build-publish-and-deploy-a-service.md

 ## Follow the official tutorials

-If you have not already, we highly recommend you to follow the two official tutorials to learn how to create a new service:
+If you have not already, we highly recommend you to follow the official tutorials to learn how to create a new service:

 - [Rotate an image (generic template)](../tutorials/create-a-service-to-rotate-an-image.md)